 In Tokyo, the domestic flights to Okinawa, Miyakojima and Ishigaki leave from Haneda Airport, which is the closest to the city centre (only 45 minutes from Hamamatsuchō station thanks to the monorail train).

-For information, you can also fly direct from neighbouring countries to Naha from Taipei, Seoul or Hong-Kong for example.
+For information, you can also fly direct from neighbouring countries to Naha from Taipei, Seoul or Hong Kong for example.
+To find at which dates you can find the best prices on flights, you can easily compare prices on trip.com.

 From Naha to the Kerama Islands National Park